 The United States as of yet stands divided on the issue.
-While places like California have seen a massive growth in interest of electric cars, the current trend suggest slow growth in the rest of the country, especially under the Trump administration that taxes fuel companies the lowest and with their plans to scale back on emission policies.
+While places like California have seen a massive growth in interest in electric cars, the current trend suggests slow growth in the rest of the country, especially under the Trump administration that taxes fuel companies the lowest and with their plans to scale back on emission policies.

 China, on the other hand, is becoming a mammoth in the electric car industry with a whopping 72% growth in 2017 alone.
 Over a million electric cars are being driven on the roads of China, this is excluding the electric buses and two-wheeled vehicles, for which the country holds 99% of the world’s stock.

 Countries such as Germany and Japan as well posted massive growth in electric vehicles in 2017, almost double of what they had in 2016.
-Places such as the Netherlands, France and China favor pure battery electric vehicles while Japan, Sweden and the United Kingdom favor and have the highest shared in plug in hybrid cars.
+Places such as the Netherlands, France, and China favor pure battery electric vehicles while Japan, Sweden, and the United Kingdom favor and have the highest share in plug in hybrid cars.

-Leading Corporations are following the growing trend of the demand and auto-manufacture behemoths like Toyota, General Electric and BMW look to flood the market with electric vehicles.
+Leading Corporations are following the growing trend of the demand and auto-manufacturer behemoths like Toyota, General Electric and BMW look to flood the market with electric vehicles.
 Toyota wants to sell 1 million electric cars by 2030, BMW looks to launch 12 new Electric Vehicles in the next 8 years.
-Companies such as BMW and Toyota also look to work on the development of the solid state battery for electric vehicles.
+Companies such as BMW and Toyota also look to work on the development of the solid-state battery for electric vehicles.